DavidThomasFrontend/recipe-managerV2/README.md

--  A feature i would like to implement would be full search capability based on ingredient, utensil, diet etc.
+-  A feature i would like to implement would be full search capability based on ingredient, utensil, method etc.

 -  While investigating for this project , i had the idea of a function that, when you would view ingredients there would be a simple button next to it that would lead you to a supermarket (tesco, lidl marks and spencer etc) that would put the needed ingredients into your basket.
 Unfortunately when i looked into making an example with tesco they unlisted their developer support.
 I feel this would be interesting to add to offer more ease of use.